 Once you've worked out your CFM as shown above, it will represent the minimum size of the fan extractor that you’ll need to obtain for this particular growing area.
 For areas that are not exposed to high temperatures you can ignore the last part for temperatures.

 Of course, you will want to match the size of your calculations to the nearest available size fan.
 It’s usually a better idea to measure slightly up, rather than down.

 Since we’ve explained the need to have air circulated in your growing area, we should also touch upon getting new, fresh air into your growing area.
 There are two common ways to look at this task.

-A passive air intake will cause the growing area room to have a drop in air pressure.
+A passive airintake will cause a growing area room to have a drop in air pressure.
 The result is that fresh air is drawn in from any crack and crevice.
-The greater the number and size of these gaps the greater the amount of new air that is drawn in.
-The benefit of a passive air intake solution is that it merely consists of holes in your growing room that lead to the outside, therefore there’s no cost involved.
+The higher the number and size of these gaps, the greater the amount of new air that is brought in.
+The benefit of a passive air intake solution is that it merely consists of holes in your growing room that lead to the outside; therefore, there’s no cost involved.
 However, you’ll want to have a bug mesh that covers each intake hole.

 Calculating Carbon Filter Size